Iceland Pet Import Requirements

 Quarantine When Entering Iceland

-Pets entering Iceland from all countries other than Group 1 Countries will be subject to a minimum of 14 days of quarantine.
+Pets entering Iceland from all countries will be subject to a minimum of 14 days of quarantine.
 Reservations for quarantine must be made in advance of travel.

 All steps required to conform to Iceland pet import requirements must be completed in the origination country.
 Complete steps 1-7 in the order given.